-Let’s take the Close Comfort personal air conditioner for example.
-The unit cost of a Close Comfort unit is $649 in Singapore, $699 in Australia. $800 should cover most of the purchase and running cost for the first year.
+Let’s take the Coolzy personal air conditioner for example.
+The unit cost is $799 in Australia. $900 should cover most of the purchase and running cost for the first year.

 Personal air conditioners are not only cost-effective but also offer comfort and convenience – ideal to improve your productivity when working from home.
 For example, Close Comfort personal air-con units are not only ready to use straight out of the box.
 Unlike traditional “portables”, the ones with the large, inconvenient and ugly exhaust pipes, Close Comfort does not make enough noise to distract you from your work calls and meetings.

 Personally I hate being boxed in behind closed windows and doors with a traditional air conditioner recirculating stale air.
 I like to live in healthy fresh air.
 I feel better.
 Ask anyone who has had to spend two weeks in quarantine, boxed up in a hotel room with windows that cannot open.

 Now you understand why I just like Close Comfort?

 Joe Biden’s election win in the USA is likely to change climate politics fundamentally.
 Reducing air conditioning emissions to net zero by 2050 will be a challenge for countries like Singapore, Pakistan, Indonesia and especially Australia.
 In coming weeks I will write about this challenge and some of the solutions… and you guessed it … Coolzy is one of them.